mcneel/computeclient_py/docs/Brep.rst

    :rtype: rhino3dm.Brep[]
 .. py:function:: CreateFromSweepSegmented1(rail, shapes, closed, tolerance, multiple=False)

-   Sweep1 function tht fits a surface through a series of profile curves that define the surface cross-sections and one curve that defines a surface edge.
+   Sweep1 function that fits a surface through a series of profile curves that define the surface cross-sections and one curve that defines a surface edge.
 The Segmented version breaks the rail at curvature kinks and sweeps each piece separately, then put the results together into a Brep.